 - Superior economic outcomes relative to all advanced SOP projects

-- Permitting, funding and offtake discussions underway
+- Funding discussions underway

 Mining in Eritrea

 The African nation of Eritrea is a stable jurisdiction committed to developing its emerging mining industry.
-To date, over US$600m has been invested in the industry, and a pipeline of projects continues to grow.
+To date, over US$600m has been invested in the mining industry, and a pipeline of projects continues to grow.
 The jurisdiction offers favourable import duties, and depreciation rates.

 The $250 million Bisha Mine, a joint venture between ENAMCO and Nevsun Resources Ltd. (TSX:NSU), was first commissioned in 2013 and has undergone three capacity expansions since.
 The project commenced as a gold production facility, then transitioned to copper production and has recently completed plant modifications to allow zinc production.

 The Zara joint venture between ENAMCO and SFECO was commissioned in late 2015 and has an estimated mine life of approximately seven to ten years.